One thing many WordPress users learn quickly is that it’s not enough to simply create a website and wait for visitors to come to you.

 For years now bloggers and businesses online have known that their best converting marketing tool was email.
 It hasn’t always been the trendiest thing to care about, but it has always gotten results and for at least the immediate future, it looks like email marketing is here to stay.

 That doesn’t mean it isn’t changing with the times though.
 The sophistication of email campaigns and the ways in which they are deployed are always being refined.
-I highly recommend that you take some time to pick through the many linked articles in my link below to see what the future of email marketing looks like in 2015.
+I highly recommend that you take some time to pick through the many linked articles in my link below to see what the future of email marketing looks like.

 Email Marketing Resources